February is National Heart Health Month

 Heart Healthy Choices

 There is good news.
 Educate yourself on how to make healthy choices to take care of your heart, because this leading killer in women is also the most preventable.
 If you smoke, make a plan to quit now and utilize the help of support groups if you need support to stay focused.
 According to the US Surgeon General, the absolute single most important thing you can do to enhance your health and quality of life is to stop smoking.
-Visit the American Cancer Society for a complete stop smoking program guide.
+Visit the American Cancer Society for a complete stop-smoking program guide.

 Seeing your doctor regularly is also important to managing your health.
 Incorporating these healthy habits into your lifestyle will help to save lives from this silent killer, and can reduce your chances of developing heart disease by up to 85%.